COVID-19 in British Columbia by the numbers

 Our ongoing guide to the data in B.C. — along with caveats about what information is and isn't available

-As the COVID-19 outbreak in British Columbia continues, we've added a number of regular charts to help people understand the nature of the crisis, how it has developed over time, and who it affects.
+As the COVID-19 outbreak in British Columbia continues, we've created a number of charts to help people understand the nature of the crisis, how it has developed over time, and who it affects.

 We've decided to put them all here as a reference, and they will be updated regularly as the government provides more data.